PugetSoundAnalytics/pugetsound-portfolio/pages/why.md

 Here, you’ll find explorations on:
 - **Narrative Craft** — Turning insights into action.
 - **Humanized Data** — Making numbers relatable and memorable.
-- **Analytics in the Wild** — Lessons, experiments, and reflections from the field.
+- **Analytics in the Wild** — Lessons and reflections from practice.

-This is the space where I explore, experiment, and share the stories behind the numbers.
+This is where I explore, experiment, and share the stories behind the numbers.

 ---

-## 📌 Start Here
+### 📌 Getting Started
 New to Puget Sound Analytics?
 Begin with the [Starter Guide]({{ site.baseurl }}/2025/05/15/hello-welcome-analytics-storytelling-networking.html) — an intro to what this blog is all about, what’s coming next, and how to join the conversation.

 ---

-## 📚 Recent Posts
+### 📚 What’s New
 <ul>
   {% for post in site.posts limit:3 %}
     <li><a href="{{ post.url }}">{{ post.title }}</a> — {{ post.date | date: "%B %d, %Y" }}</li>